laurenlolak/Hello-world/README.md

 <b><a href="https://www.alianza.com/press-releases/scott-wharton-bod/">Next-Gen Communications Expert Scott Wharton Joins Alianza Board of Directors</a></b> Former BroadSoft Executive Brings Over 25 Years of Experience Helping Companies Achieve Massive Growth with Market-Leading Communications Solutions

 <b><a href="https://www.alianza.com/press-releases/calix-elite-voip-partner/">Calix Selects Alianza as Cloud VoIP Elite Partner</a></b> Proven solution and vendor alignment that delivers for broadband service providers

+<b><a href="https://info.alianza.com/business-text-messaging-the-csp-opportunity-0">SMS vs. Email ROI Comparison</a></b> How do email vs SMS compare?
+See our ROI Comparison, which message channel wins, and everything you need to know about business text messaging.

 ## Email Newsletters